 Here’s an example of a good code sample for entry-level programmers.

 I review a lot of code samples, both for work and for pleasure.
 I think the difference between an average developer and the greatest developers is that the latter group reads more than they write.
-How can we improve our skills as developers if we don’t look around at other code to learn what’s new and helpful?
-So, I read samples, examples, tutorials, production code, research code, test cases, code in languages I don’t know, code from “top coder challenges,” and any other type of code I can find.
+How can we improve our skills as developers if we don’t look at code written by others to learn what’s new, useful, and helpful?
+I read samples, examples, tutorials, production code, research code, test cases, code in languages I don’t know, code from “top coder challenges,” and any other type of code I can find.
 I also review code samples from job applicants.

-Distribute only code you’re allowed to share.
+Distribute code you’re allowed to share.
 The most important thing about sharing a code sample is to only share code you can legally share.
 Never give someone a sample of proprietary code that you wrote for work.
 Don’t even suggest it.
-Take a half hour or hour to write a good sample, push it to GitHub, and then finish watching Future Man, Star Trek: Discovery, or the ballgame that you had on while you slung it together.
+Take an hour to write a good sample, push it to GitHub, and then finish watching Future Man, Star Trek: Discovery, or the ballgame that you had on while you slung it together.
 On the other hand, if you work on open-source projects for a living, feel free to submit one of your open-source codes and suggest reviewers run Gitstats or something to see your contributions.

 Show some tests.
 Whether or not the job will require a lot of software testing, showing how much you know about testing only makes you look awesome.
-If you don’t know about testing, then “treat yo’ self” to the Wikipedia articles on software testing and unit testing.
+If you don’t know about testing, then treat yourself to the Wikipedia articles on software testing and unit testing.

 Well, you told me your code sample has a build system.
 And I just would like to know if you know what a build system is.
 I would not like to think that a person would tell someone he has a build system, and then find out that that person has no idea what it means to have a build system.

 Document your sample.
 The single biggest problem I see with code samples is that there is no documentation.
-I don’t care how “self-documenting” you think your code is, I don’t have a clue what it’s supposed to do and you won’t in five years either.
-More importantly, API-level documentation and skills with Javadoc and Doxygen are crucial in modern development shops.
+I don’t care how “self-documenting” you think your code is, I don’t have a clue what it’s supposed to do and you won’t either in five years.
+More importantly, API-level documentation and skills with Javadoc, Doxygen, etc. are crucial in modern development shops.
 No user off the street is going to know how to use char ** getVal(int a, const int & a0, const double & a1) const; correctly!
 Furthermore, did you include a README.txt or README.md file to tell me what functionality your code offers, who wrote it, and how to contact the author?
 Does it have a license?

 Be transparent.
-Don’t lie or hide things about your code sample; put them out in the open, be transparent, and own it.
+Don’t lie or hide things about your code sample.
+Put issues – good or bad – out in the open, be transparent, and own it.
 If reviewers don’t like something in your code sample, adopt a growth mentality and ask them if they’ll let you fix it and submit it for re-evaluation.
-If you do something in your code sample that you know is wrong, document why you did it with something such as “A realistic implementation would replace this version that scales a random number from rand(), but this is sufficient for my code sample.”
+If you do something in your code sample that you know is wrong, document the reason why you did it with something such as: “A realistic implementation would replace this version that scales a random number from rand(), but this is sufficient for my code sample.”

 I hope this helps you write a better code sample.
-I wrote a simple code sample that you can check out on the ORNL Training GitHub page.
+I wrote a simple code sample that you can check out on my GitHub page.
 If you have questions or want to complain about either this article or the samples, drop me a Tweet at @jayjaybillings or leave a comment below.